tomrowbo/zilt/README.md

 To start using Zilt, follow these steps:

-1. Sign up for a Zilt account
+1. Connect your Stellar wallet
-2. Connect your preferred mobile money account
+2. Pay with preferred mobile money account
-3. Start converting your mobile money to USDC

 For detailed instructions, please visit our [Getting Started Guide](link-to-guide). - DEMO